MamvotaTake/todo_app/README.md

 # Todo App
-npm install @takesure/common - use for error handling
+npm install @takesure/common - used for error handling

 ### This app allows user to list all their todos, but before they start posting, view, updating and deleting, they should register first.